chourave/soles/README.md

 ## Known limitations

-The ClojureScript tests are currently compiled with simple optimizations, which is fairly slow.
-For some reason node is unhappy when optimizations are set to none, and alternate runners fare no better.
+- The ClojureScript tests are currently compiled with simple optimizations, which is fairly slow.
+For some reason node is unhappy when optimizations are set to `none`, and alternate runners fare no better.
+- When a dependency is listed in the `:versions`, then the version _must_ be set in the `:versions` key.
+Using the `:versions` key just for a shared `:exclusions` setting, and leaving the actual version under the scope key, doesn’t work.

 ## Change log